eteran/nedit-ng/README.md

   active developer community, making it significantly easier for contributions to be made by the open source community.

-Version 1.0's goal is to be a nearly 1:1 port of the original NEdit.
-Once that is complete some post 1.0 goals are already planned:
+The goal of the initial release is to be a nearly 1:1 port of the original NEdit.
+Now that we have achieved that goal. looking towards the future, some additional goals are:

-* Cross platform
+- [x] Cross platform
-* Internationalization!
+- [x] Internationalization!
-* Python/LUA scripting support in addition to the built-in macro system
+- [ ] Python/LUA scripting support in addition to the built-in macro system
-* An improved preferences system
+- [ ] An improved preferences system
-* Extensibility though plugins
+- [ ] Extensibility though plugins
-* Sessions, meaning that you can save and restore an edit session (such as several open tabs)
+- [ ] Sessions, meaning that you can save and restore an edit session (such as several open tabs)